 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Students will travel on the river, for four to seven days in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to Class IV rapids.
-After lessons in basic river travel and safety, students progress to learning to read currents, anticipate obstacles, scout rapids, and negotiate technical portions of the river.
-Students will also learn river hydrology, swimming in currents, paddle techniques and expeditionary travel.
-While on the rafting expedition, there may also be an opportunity for short day hikes.
+Students will travel on the river in four to six-person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to III rapids.
+After lessons in basic river travel and safety, students will learn to read currents, anticipate obstacles, and scout rapids.
+Students will also learn river hydrology, swimming in currents, and paddle techniques.
+There may also be an opportunity for short day hikes.

-The mountaineering section of this course moves through high mountain terrain and focuses on preparation for a peak attempt that may require the use of ropes, technical equipment and possibly rock climbing.
-Each day presents a different focus, with ample time for experiential learning.
-The instructor-to-student ratio is never more than 1:5 during this section, allowing for personal coaching on the physical techniques of mountaineering, as well as catering the curriculum to the specific interests and aptitudes of individual course participants.
+Mountaineering courses move through high mountain terrain and focus on preparation for a peak attempt that may require the use of ropes, technical equipment, and possibly rock climbing or snow travel.
+Students will start by learning backpacking skills, map and compass navigation, and campsite selection, and progress to basic mountaineering skills.
+The Instructor-to-student ratio is never more than 1:5 during this section, allowing for personal coaching on the physical techniques of mountaineering, as well as tailoring the curriculum to the interests and aptitudes of individual course participants.